m-kupiec/compendium-javascript/README.md

 ##### The Stack

-Used for static memory allocation - size of the data type (primitive data types) is known at compile time and a fixed amount of memory is reserved for it
+Used for static memory allocation - the size of the data type (primitive data types) is known at compile time and a fixed amount of memory is reserved for it

 Stores (in the LIFO order) primitive values, references to non-primitive values, and function call frames